RayminQAQ/MakerCompetition/README.md

 # MakerCompetition

+Bulid for Maker Contest
-the code is made in 2023.4.29, using tkinter
+this code is made in 2023.4.29, using tkinter in Python